Brandscheid, Westerwaldkreis: Geography

 Brandscheid lies on a mountain slope in the broad woodlands west of Westerburg.
 Since 1972 it has belonged to what was then the newly founded Verbandsgemeinde of Westerburg, a kind of collective municipality.

 Economy and infrastructure

-Northwest of the community runs Bundesstraße 255 leading from Montabaur to Herborn.
+Northwest of the municipality runs Bundesstraße 255 leading from Montabaur to Herborn.
 The nearest Autobahn interchange is Montabaur on the A 3.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.